ante-j77/youtube_clone/README.md

 ## Demo

-This app is hosted on Netlify, [check it out](https://yt-clone12.netlify.app/).
+This app is hosted on Netlify, check it out [here](https://yt-clone12.netlify.app/).

 ## Available Scripts